senzing-garage/senzinggo/README.md

 - Senzing APIs installation
 - Creation of a Senzing project (see above link)
 - Docker
+- Internet access (for initial pull of Docker images)
 - Python Docker module

     ```console